raluxi5/Neighbourhood_App/README.md

 # Neighbourhood_App
-Android App for discovering a neighbourhood with visualisation of ratings
+Android App in Android Studio for discovering a neighbourhood with visualisation of ratings

+Source directory for source code
+App directory for the Android .apk to install